own3d/docs/docs/docs/extensions/remote-config.md

 connected with your OWN3D Extension.
 Furthermore, you MUST use the **Extension Configuration Service** Capability.

 Twitch Extensions, using the Remote Config API requires different headers.
-To write to the Remote Config as a Twitch Extension, you need to use the `X-Segment-Version` header which must be set to the **Developer Writable Channel Segment Version** of the extension.
+To write to the Remote Config as a Twitch Extension, you need to use the `X-Twitch-Segment-Version` header which must be set to the **Developer Writable Channel Segment Version** of the extension.

 Furthermore, you need to use the `Authorization` header with the value `Twitch <token>`.
 The token is the Twitch JWT token which is provided by the Twitch Extension Helper.